 As a founder, the SIF works closely with the International Association of Insurance Supervisors (IAIS) on issues relating to sustainability, including climate change risks.
 This includes the development of collaborative outputs with the IAIS Secretariat, and engaging with the IAIS Executive Committee on sustainability issues relevant to the activities and strategy of the IAIS.

 SIF also works in partnership with other supervisory coalitions focused on sustainability-related issues, including the Network of Central Bank and Supervisors for Greening the Financial System (NGFS) and the Financial Stability Institute (FSI) of the Bank for International Settlement (BIS), to provide input on activities relating to insurance supervision and regulation.

 More broadly, the SIF works with Partners who are also focused on issues relating to sustainability within the insurance sector.
-This includes international and intergovernmental groups such as the UNEP FI Principles for Sustainable Insurance (UN PSI), UNDP Finance Sector Hub (UNDP FSH) and Access to Insurance Initiative (A2ii).
+This includes international and intergovernmental groups such as the UNEP FI Principles for Sustainable Insurance (UN PSI) and Access to Insurance Initiative (A2ii).